Kyllingene/sarge/README.md

 fn main() {
     let args = create_args![
-        "test",           // The name of the executable.
+        "test",           // Usually the name of the executable.
         "--first",
         "-s", "Hello, World!",
         "--bar=badnum",   // The syntax `--arg=val` is valid for long tags.